ai-mindset/scribe_cast/README.md

 ```

 #### [MongoDB](https://www.mongodb.com/products/self-managed/community-edition)
-Edgar Dijkstra was known for advocating for simplicity _"Simplicity is prerequisite for reliability."_.
+_"Simplicity is prerequisite for reliability."_ per Edgar Dijkstra.
 To avoid unnecessary moving parts in an application, another database solution that offers both graph and vector search is the excellent MongoDB.
 Pros:
 - Simple setup
 - Familiar for developers